ONLINE Writing from scratch ~Exploring your own creativity through writing~

 This workshop-series is about the other side of story-telling, about Creative Writing, and aims to dive into the craft of creative writing.

-In six sessions, you will explore six different elements to writing creatively, which are essential to good writing and which are great to explore and try for yourself.
+In five ONLINE sessions, you will explore different elements to writing creatively, which are essential to good writing and which are great to explore and try for yourself.

 All of this will be done in the spirit of exploring what material already lives inside you, inspiring you to write freely and in an uninhibited way, and looking into ways you can use that creative headspace in other areas as well, whether professionally or just for fun.

-Every session will focus on one specific theme.
+Every Online session will focus on one specific theme.
 We will look into;

 • Writing from the senses and choosing perspective: observation